 The development of the studio was entirely and exclusively financed from private investments.
 It was founded by broadcasting executive Stanisław Tyczyński, a Polish entrepreneur, the founder and former owner of RMF FM: the first Polish private radio station, which has developed one of the highest audience ratings among European broadcasters.

 This guide is a travel Guide including accommodation about the country of Polska which is located in central Europe.
-You are very welcome to visit our site and we hope that you will enjoy the experience.
+You are very welcome to visit my site and I hope that you will enjoy the experience.

 You will find the full range of accommodation in Alwernia from the most luxurious five star hotels with up to date and modern amenities to pensions (a type of guest house or boarding house) and rooms or apartments at very reasonable prices.
 Some of the larger towns and cities will also have hostels.